dunckr/linkedin-connection-expander/README.md

-# Linkedin PYMK Connector
+# LinkedIn PYMK Connector

 ![pymk](https://raw.githubusercontent.com/dunckr/pymk/master/assets/pymk.png)

-Unlike other social networks, connecting with others on Linkedin is a positive gain.
+Unlike other social networks, connecting with others on LinkedIn is a positive gain.
-Most users will connect with you just by simply viewing there profile.
+Most users will connect with you just by simply viewing their profile.
 This is a growth hack to expand your network by utilising this tendancy.

 LinkedIn suggests people that you might know.
-This script automates viewing these users’ profiles on scheduled batches and time frames.
+This script automates viewing these users’ profiles.

 Users are stored into [MongoDB](http://www.mongodb.org/) and it is driven by a headless browser, [PhantomJS](http://phantomjs.org/).